Lasqueti Island

-Lasqueti Island (/ləˈskiːti/ lə-SKEE-tee) is an island off the east coast of Vancouver Island in the Strait of Georgia, qathet Regional District, British Columbia, Canada and has a population of 498.
+Lasqueti Island (/ləˈskiːti/ lə-SKEE-tee) is an island off the east coast of Vancouver Island in the Strait of Georgia within qathet Regional District in British Columbia, Canada.
+As of 2021, it has a population of 498.
 A passenger-only ferry connects the island to the community of French Creek, near Parksville.
 The ferry makes two to three runs per day, six days per week, weather permitting.
 The ferry service is run by Western Pacific Marine for BC Ferries.

 History

-Lasqueti Island was named in 1791 by Spanish Naval officer José María Narváez, commander of the Santa Saturnina (see Juan Carrasco (explorer)) after Juan Maria Lasqueti, a prominent Spanish naval officer.
+Lasqueti Island was named in 1791 by Spanish naval officer José María Narváez, commander of the Santa Saturnina (see Juan Carrasco (explorer)) after Juan Maria Lasqueti, a prominent Spanish naval officer.